How effective is alectinib (Alecensa)? The latest news and updates

 Just recently, on the 12th October, the European Committee for Medicinal Products for Human Use (CHMP) recommended the extension of the approval of a medicine called alectinib (Alecensa) as a first-line treatment of adults with ALK-positive, advanced non-small cell lung cancer (NSCLC).
 EMA marketing authorisation will soon follow.

-What does this mean, and why is this significant for patients with lung cancer worldwide?
+So what does the recommendation mean, and why is it significant for patients with lung cancer worldwide?

 About the latest progress on Alecensa (alectinib)